GBen1/CountMADescrow/README.md

 **MADcountV2.sh verify the following conditions to count a MADescrow:**

->"If there are 2 blind transactions in the same txid which deposit the same Multisig address there is a MADescrow in this block"
+>"If there are 2 blind transactions in the same txid which deposit the same Multisig address in using a script there is a MADescrow in this block"

 ***